jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As you may have noticed, the FORTRAN code we have added is somewhat more to the point than the C-code we wrote.
+As you may have noticed, the FORTRAN code we have added is somewhat more to the point compared to the C-code we wrote.
-The C-code could for instance be simplified by making use of `Cython <http://cython.org/>`_, and you are encouraged to try this out.
+The C-code could, for instance, be simplified by making use of `Cython <http://cython.org/>`_, and you are encouraged to try this out.